casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/sdk/script-sdk.md

 };

 sendTransfer({
-    // Put here the account-address of the sender's account.
+    // Put here the account-address of the sender's main purse.
 Note that it needs to have a balance greater than 2.5CSPR
     from: "<account-address>",

-    // Put here the account-address of the receiving account.
+    // Put here the account-address of the receiver's main purse.
 This account doesn't need to exist.
 If the key is correct, the network will create it when the deploy is sent
     to: "<account-address>",

     // Minimal amount is 2.5CSPR so 2.5 * 10000 (1CSPR = 10.000 motes)